Surfaces proper homotopy equivalent to graphs and their Dehn-Nielsen-Baer maps: Preliminaries

 We refer to the ends from \Cref{exa:diskminusboundarypoints} as \textit{degenerate ends}.
 More precisely, a \textbf{degenerate end} is an end that has a closed neighborhood $U$ which is homeomorphic to a disk with boundary points removed.

 \begin{example} [Sliced Loch Ness Monsters] Take a surface from \Cref{exa:diskminusboundarypoints} with $n \in\{1,2,\dots\} \cup \{\infty\}$ noncompact boundary components.
 Attach infinitely many handles going out to the single end in the $n=1$ case, and in all other cases attach infinitely many handles in a manner that joins the ends into a single end.
 See \Cref{fig:SLMNs}.
 The resulting surface is the \textbf{$n$-Sliced Loch Ness Monster}.
-Note that when there are infinitely many ends to begin with $(n=\infty)$, the handles attached collapse all topology on the end space so we get homeomorphic surfaces (the $\infty$-Sliced Loch Ness Monster) no matter what infinite subset $I$ of the Cantor set we removed at the beginning. \end{example}
+Note that when there are infinitely many ends to begin with $(n=\infty)$, the handles attached collapse all topology on the end space and we get homeomorphic surfaces (the $\infty$-Sliced Loch Ness Monster) no matter what infinite subset $I$ of the Cantor set we removed at the beginning; more precisely, this is due to the classification theorem \Cref{thm:classification} and the following remark. \end{example}

 Now we summarize the ideas for classifying surfaces with noncompact boundary following the work of Brown and Messer \cite{classification}.
 The previous definitions in \Cref{ssec:prelim_compactboundary} all apply to a general surface without adaptation, but we need more information to capture all the new possibilities.
 Note compact (or more generally finite-type) exhaustions for a surface $S$ with noncompact boundary components must include subsurfaces whose boundary intersects the noncompact boundary components of $S$ in a union of intervals.